 Missing Table/Box/Figure Titles: checks whether some tables, boxes and figures have titles and others do not.

 Comments Left in the Text: checks for highlighting and phrases that may indicate additional changes are needed, such as ‘add — here’.

-The principle behind PerfectIt is that it draws attention to locations in a document that may contain an error.
-This helps you make changes faster and ensures that you pick up errors.
+The principle behind PerfectIt is that it draws attention to locations in a document that may contain an issue.
+This helps you make changes faster and ensures that you pick up issues.
 However, it is important to bear in mind that PerfectIt’s checking is based on an algorithm.
 The English language has complex rules and subtle exceptions that a computer cannot possibly detect.
-When PerfectIt suggests that there may be an error, you need to use your own judgement to determine if there actually is one.
+When PerfectIt suggests that there may be an issue, you need to use your own judgement to determine if there actually is one.

-You can find detailed help on the errors that PerfectIt detects by pressing the F6 key (this turns on PerfectIt’s keyboard controls - press it again afterwards to turn them off) followed by the F1 key.
-This will provide a detailed description of preferred styles in English as well as guidance on numerous exceptions that exist within the English language.
+You can find detailed help on the issues that PerfectIt detects by pressing the F6 key (this turns on PerfectIt’s keyboard controls - press it again afterwards to turn them off) followed by the F1 key.
+This will take you to the relevant page of the User Documentation, providing a detailed description of preferred styles in English as well as guidance on numerous exceptions that exist within the English language.

-These instructions are for users running PerfectIt 4 on a PC.
-If you’re using PerfectIt Cloud see Features
+These instructions are for users running PerfectIt 5 on a PC.
+If you’re using PerfectIt Cloud see Features.